Dr. John on ABC News

 Is Inner Ear Regeneration Possible?

-Advanced Rejuvenation has been working to put together the most cutting edge therapies for the treatment of inner ear conditions.
+Advanced Rejuvenation has been working to put together the most cutting edge therapies for the treatment of inner ear health.
 Currently we are focused on the combination of physical adjustments to the bones of the skull, which also release certain connective tissues surrounding the ear, as well as laser therapy applied to the ear.

 To understand how these treatments work you need a good understanding of hair cells.